-There once was a boy about about 15 or 16 years old who had everything.
-He was athletic, got straight A’s in school, had the perfect girlfriend and the perfect home life, and was well liked by all.
+There once was a boy about 15 or 16 years old who had everything.
+He was athletic, got straight A’s in school, had the perfect girlfriend and the perfect home life, and was well-liked by all.
 Within one year, that same boy was looking suicide in the face.
 He hated himself and wished to disappear.
 Out of nowhere, he had developed a case of strong acne.
 He would have pimples so big and puss so strong that you could start to smell them.
 He lost his girlfriend and all of his friends.
 He lost his position on the team because he was deemed not medically fit to play.
 His parents fought all the time once they realized the acne was not going away and blamed each other for their son’s problems.
 The boy was so desperate for friends and to escape from home that he joined a group of outcasts.
 They were the school rebels that constantly got into trouble.
 Soon the boy had straight F’s and was constantly in detention.

 One day a new teacher arrived at the school.
 He was assigned to be the new detention teacher.
 After two weeks of putting up with the incredibly disrespectful attitude of the boy who was now the ugly outcast rebel, he decided to take action.
 He asked the boy to stay after the rest of the others had left after normal detention time.
 When all were gone, he pulled out a crisp new $100 bill and offered it to the boy.
 He asked, “Are you interested?”
 The boy was wary, but couldn’t resist the thought of a crisp new $100.
 “Of course I’m interested,” he said and reached out to grab the $100 bill out of the teacher’s hand.
 But the teacher pulled back and said, “Hold on just a sec.”
 He then crumpled the bill up in his hand before throwing it on the floor and stomping on it.
 He picked it up off the floor and asked, “Are you still interested?”
 The boy blurted back, “Of course I am.
-A 100 bucks is 100 bucks.”
+A 100 bucks are 100 bucks.”

 “Hold on then,” said the teacher, “You wouldn’t mind if I did this then…” and proceeded to put the bill in his mouth, with extra slobber.
 Then he went to a plant in the room and took the soil from the plant and dipped the slobbery $100 bill in the soil.
 You could barely recognize the $100 bill when he walked back over to the boy and asked, “You still want this?”
 The boy was a little more hesitant now, but said, “Well yeah…it just needs to be cleaned.
 It’s still 100 bucks.”